 After the death of General Sani Abacha in 1998, Ogoni land was still predominantly militarised and not much had changed in terms of remedying the damage done to the region.
 There was a long-standing call for an independent body to carry out an assessment of the extent of damage done as that was the first step to any form of real restoration.

-The Nigerian government finally succumbed in 2006 and invited the United Nations Environment Programme (UNEP) to carry out an environmental assessment study of Ogoni land.
+The Nigerian government finally succumbed in 2006 and invited the United Nations Environment Programme (UNEP) to carry out an environmental assessment study of Ogoni land in the Niger Delta.
 The Shell Petroleum Development Company Joint Venture of Nigeria funded the report and provided data.

 After two years of study, the UNEP project team submitted its report which contained science-backed evidence of massive environmental pollution and degradation with serious consequences for biodiversity conservation.